 Photo of me by Yukai Yan in front of the Allen Center at University of Washington, 2021.

-While studying at the UW School of Art, I was mentored by Claire M. Cowie, Curt Labitzke, and Kim Van Someren and learned traditional art-making techniques such as relief printing, etching, and serigraphy.
 I was a founding member of UW Printmaking Association, a student ran organization that hosts visiting artist talks and organizes two yearly artwork sale for the school.
-I was also a volunteer monitoring technician for the UW IVA LINK Space, a studio space for students to work with different media.
+I also worked as one of the monitoring technicians for the IVA LINK Space, a studio space for students to work with different media.

-Multiple works of mine were exhibited in various locations around the UW campus, as well as online exhibitions since the global pandemic in 2020.
+Multiple works of mine were exhibited in various locations around the University of Washington campus, as well as online exhibitions since the global pandemic in 2020.
 During the summer of 2020, we organized an online artwork sales for local artists and raised over $6,000 to support artists and organizations like FAB-5, to help provide free art opportunities to youth leaders in historically colored neighborhoods.

-While I was working on my Animation Capstone at the UW Animation Research Labs I worked on an animated short directed by Jason Zayas, Alexander Xavier James, and Cody Wilcoxon.
-I teamed up with six other students and together we produced a short film called “Dazzle!”, an animated comedy about a clown going to audition at a circus and got hired after a frenzy yet unexpected ride.
-I lead the animation as well as hard surface modeling part of the production pipeline, while also involved heavily in tool development, rendering, and compositing.
+I lead the animation as well as hard surface modeling of the production pipeline, while also involved heavily in tool development, rendering, and compositing.
 This animated short will be shown in film festivals in New York, Seattle, and other places.

-Another mega project I was involved in at the Allen School was SuperFly VR, a research project that was originally developed to study motion sickness caused by different forms of movement in a virtual world that was later turned into a superhero simulator in virtual reality.
-It was co-developed with the Reality Lab, along with some great humans like Rory Soiffer, John Akers, Yuanyuan Christie Zhao, Nini Le, Terrell Strong, and others.
+I was a founding member that developed SuperFly VR at the Allen School’s Reality Lab, a research project that was originally a study on motion sickness caused by different forms of movement in a VR that was later turned into a profitable superhero simulator game in virtual reality.

-As one of the game artists, I was involved since the start of the project, and in October 2020, after almost a year’s development, we launched the game onto Steam, itch.io, and Vive Port.
-Our efforts to turn an idea into a profitable project was successful - multiple YouTubers made videos about it that was watched as high as 3.1 million for a single video, the game was rated “Very Positive” on Steam, we sold over 5,000 copies, and made over $70,000 in revenue, at the time of writing (May 2021).
-You can find a playlist of real gameplay video here.
+Our efforts to turn an idea into a profitable project was successful - multiple YouTubers made videos about it that was watched as high as 4 million for a single video, the game was rated “Very Positive” on Steam, we sold over 15,000 copies at the time of writing.
+A playlist of real gameplay video from customers is also available.

 Photo of me with colleagues mentioned above in the Reality Lab Incubator in 2019 by David Kessler.

-Since Spring 2019, I have been appointed as a TA for the CSE/STAT 416: Introduction to Machine Learning course offered at the University of Washington.
-CSE416 is a 400-level course for undergraduate and graduate students from all majors interested in problem solving, and teaches practical machine learning based on real-world scenario.
-I helped assisted three successful quarters for Dr. Sewoong Oh, Dr. Valentina Staneva, and Vinitra Swamy, amid the global pandemic.
+I was appointed as a TA for CSE/STAT 416: Introduction to Machine Learning at the University of Washington three times, a 400-level course for undergraduate and graduate students from all majors interested in problem solving and practical machine learning based on real-world scenario.
+I assisted three successful quarters for Dr. Sewoong Oh, Dr. Valentina Staneva, and Dr. Vinitra Swamy, amid the global pandemic.

 Aside from usual duties like teaching weekly sections, hosting office hours, and grading assignments, I also co-developed multiple programming assignments, created novice-friendly slides for my quiz sections, as well as wrote some problems for the final exam.
-I received evaluations as high as 4.9/5 from my students, as well as “Excellent” ratings from all the instructors.
+I received an evaluation of 4.9/5 from my students, as well as all “Excellent” ratings from all the instructors.

 Hongjun is a devoted TA always willing to explain complex Machine Learning concepts in a simple and intuitive way and to support the students in their journey.
 He worked on par with the graduate TAs, and provided both his student and teaching assistant perspective on how to handle remote teaching.
 He created exemplary educational materials which can be used in future iterations of the course.
 It was pleasure to work with him!